 O Lord, God of my salvation, you and I both know that I have cried out day and night for you and have cried your name when I felt like you couldn’t hear it.
-I have spent hours lying in bed, you know, feeling like I will not make it to the morning and have thought that maybe it would not be such a bad thing that I might slip away inch by inch beyond my own body, my soul or maybe just my perception creeping into the wall.
+I have spent hours lying in bed, you know, feeling like I will not make it to the morning and have thought that maybe it would not be such a bad thing that I might slip away inch by inch beyond my own body.
 First the phantom of my head punctures the drywall, then my arms flat against my sides without the blanket to cover me break into the ground outside and the darkling beetles crawl across my chest and the worms wrangle between my toes and finally the dirt falls into my rib cage, because the tension of my skin against the bone could hold no longer hold it out.
 My skin is like wet, wrinkled paper and dirt clods fall in to the cavity, fall into my veins, make my heart black as the earth you have made.

-Maybe you and I justify ourselves by heaven.
+Maybe you and I justify ourselves by heaven, God.
 I try to do as you do, so I will remain silent after I speak or else the silence will mean nothing.

 But every day I call upon you, o Lord, I spread out my hands to you!

-Is your steadfast love declared in the grave, or your faithfulness in Abaddon?
-What would this even look like?
+Is your steadfast love declared in the grave or your faithfulness in Abaddon?

 But I, o Lord, cry to you!
 In the morning my prayer comes before you.
 O Lord, why do you cast my soul away?
 Why do you hide your face from me?